renatogusani/iot-19411076/README.md

 12. Deploy the Node-RED flow: Click on the "Deploy" button in the top right corner of the editor to deploy the Node-RED flow.

 That's it!
 You have now set up Node-RED to generate simulated sensor data and publish it to AWS IoT Core.

+### Step 3: Set Up AWS DynamoDB

+Here are the step-by-step technical details to set up AWS DynamoDB:

+1. Go to the AWS Management Console and log in to your account.

+2. In the console search bar, type "DynamoDB" and select the "DynamoDB" service.

+3. Click on the "Create table" button.

+4. Enter a unique table name in the "Table name" field.

+5. Choose a primary key for your table.
+You can either select a partition key, a combination of partition key and sort key or use no sort key.

+6. Configure any additional desired settings, such as read and write capacity units, provisioned throughput, global secondary indexes or tags.

+7. Click the "Create" button to create the table.

+Your DynamoDB table is now set up and ready to be used.